Sumico/ttp/docs/source/TTP_TAGS/Inputs.rst

 ******************************************************************************
 ``groups="group1, group2, ... , groupN"``

 * groupN (optional) - Default value is "all", comma separated string of group names that should be used to parse given input data.
-If value is "all" - input data will be parsed by each group.
+Default value is "all" - input data will be parsed by each group.

+.. note:: Group tag :ref:`Groups/Attributes:input` attribute can be used to reference inputs' names or OS path to files, it is considered to be more specific, for example when several groups in the  template have identical *name* attribute, referencing these groups by name in input tag *groups* attribute will result in input data to be parsed by all the groups with that name, on the other hand, if input name referenced in group tag *input* attribute, data of this input will only be parsed by this group even if several group have the same name.

 load
 ******************************************************************************